13 Creative Ways to Use Potatoes

 While delicious, the idea of eating fried potatoes covered in cheese at a restaurant is rather dangerous for your waistline.
-Enter our very easy home version that keeps the calories low by baking the potatoes, but still brings all the flavors you know and love from a hearty cheese fries dish.
-It’s all about proportions, and we put together the perfect amount of cheese, crumbled bacon, and pickled jalapeños.
+Enter our very easy home version that keeps the calories low by baking the potatoes, but still brings all the flavor you love from a hearty cheese fries dish.
+It's all about proportions, and we put together the perfect amount of cheese, crumbled bacon, and pickled jalapeños.

 Get our recipe for Not-So-Unhealthy Cheese Fries.

 When in doubt, making mashed potatoes is never a bad idea.
 Not only is the side dish the perfect creamy canvas to garnish however you like, from garlic to freshly chopped chives, to bacon and sautéed spinach, to roasted onions and green peppers, but it also makes for a great topping for your favorite burger or sandwich.